 What is Ham Steak?

-Ham steak is a slice of ham from a whole ham roast and is often sold boneless and pre-cooked.
-(They can also come with a bone in the middle, both types cook the same way).
-Ensure your package says “fully cooked”.
+Ham steak is simply a slice of ham that’s cut from a whole ham roast.
+It’s most often sold boneless and pre-cooked, which makes it a super convenient meal option.
+You can also find ham steaks with a bone in the middle, which cook the same way.

 How to Cook Ham Steak